 The Denson Firm

-In 2005, Florida revised its “stand your ground” law, a controversial self-defense statute permitting citizens to use deadly force and receive immunity from prosecution.
+In 2005, Florida revised its “stand your ground” law, also known as Florida’s hold your ground law.
+“Stand your ground” is a controversial self-defense statute permitting citizens to use deadly force and receive immunity from prosecution.
 If you reside in Florida or are looking to visit soon, it’s vital to understand this law and what it means for your rights.
-And should you find yourself in a situation involving the stand your ground law, make sure to speak to an experienced criminal defense lawyer right away.
+Should you find yourself in a situation involving the stand your ground law, speak to an experienced criminal defense lawyer immediately.

 Understanding the Stand Your Ground Law